fiveladdercon/launchpad/docs/support/intro.md

 Experience has shown that these conditions rarely hold, especially when integrating inputs from multiple vendors.
-Where most tools leave designers or integrators to deal with input and output formatting issues, spacecraft is designed to take them head on:
+Where most tools leave designers or integrators to deal with input and output formatting issues with scripting, spacecraft is designed to take them head on:

 > spacecraft constructs a memory resident **model** of an address space, then
 > executes one or more **engines** that construct, alter or output the model.